-Some of the positive points raised were the clear explanations given by facilitators, and the fact that the materials could easily be differentiated and also used for SEN work.
-The subject knowledge input was appreciated as was the discussion which arose during the workshop, as all the facilitators would endeavour to explain the scientific concepts behind some of the practical investigations and simulations.
-Negative points that were made were on the length of the CPD (too short) and the need for more KS 1/EYFS resources, despite the CPD being advertised for KS2 trainees.
+used for teaching pupils with special educational needs.
+The subject knowledge input was appreciated, as was the discussion which arose during the workshop, as all the facilitators would endeavour to explain the scientific concepts behind some of the practical investigations and simulations.
+Negative points that were made by trainees were on the length of the CPD ("too short") and regarded "the need for more Key Stage (KS) 1 and Early Years Foundation Stage (EYFS) resources", despite the CPD being advertised for KS 2 trainees.

-Overall, the feedback was positive with few negative comments.
-The comments received from the trainees about the ESEU workshop were very encouraging and shows what a well-designed short CPD session can achieve.
-Trainee Teacher comments on how they will use their newly gained knowledge are shown in Figure.5.
+Overall, the feedback was positive, with few negative comments.
+The comments received from the trainees about the ESEU workshop were very encouraging and show what a well-designed short CPD session can achieve.
+Trainee teacher comments on how they will use their newly gained knowledge are shown in Fig. 5.